 Catchy title, no?

-Kipper had a friend to stay on a sleepover – you can’t begin to imagine the excitement – and ever neurotic about them running out of fun activities, I came up with far too many things for them to do.
-(In the event, they mostly just played nicely together without any adult help, but you can never be too prepared, right?)
-One of the activities we never got to do was making crispy cakes.
+My daughter Kipper had a friend to stay on a sleepover, and because I was worried about them running out of fun activities, I came up with far too many things for them to do.
+One of the activities was making crispy cakes.

-Of course, Kipper had been with me when we’d bought the big bag of crispy puffed rice, and I’d explained what it was for.
-So naturally, her friend had barely left before the requests to make the chocolate crispy cakes anyway started.
+We ran out of time to make them with her friend, but Kipper had been with me when we’d bought the big bag of crispy puffed rice, and I’d explained what it was for.
+So naturally it wasn’t long before the requests to make the chocolate crispy cakes started.

 Healthy AND delicious

 If you’ve read this blog before, you’ll know I’m pathologically incapable of making any kind of ‘treat’ without attempting to sneak in something healthy.
 These were no exception, and we added some mixed dried sultanas, raisins and cranberries, and some crunchy flaked almonds.

 I also added a little vanilla and spice, which gave altogether more depth of flavour than you get with just chocolate, and I added a dollop of Lotus Caramelised Biscuit Spread (aka biscoff, aka speculoos spread, aka cookie butter) because, well, why not?
 If you don’t have any, you should go and buy some, but if that’s not an option, add a little more chocolate and butter, and maybe a drizzle of syrup.